ladybug-tools/spider-2021/spider-viewer/v-2021-01-31-gbxml/README.md

 ## Title

+## State of the Art

+Problem: many AEC formats
+gbXML plus IFC, IDF & OSM, Radiance, Honeybee JSON and more Adding terrain and complex shade elements
+Solution: gbXML plays well with all the formats
+Comparison: gbXML stores much design intent in simple format

-## Mission 1
+## Mission

-"Make the models pretty" was difficult to solve

-Solution 1: export files to prettifiers
+"Make the models pretty" was difficult to solve Solution 1: export files to prettifiers
 Now support translate and export to

-* STL
-* OBJ
-* glTF
-* JSON
+* STL, OBJ, glTF, JSON and gbXML?!?

-## Mission 2

-Problem: too many viewers to support:

-gbXML, Radiance, IDF & OSM, Honeybee JSON and more

-Solution: Combine all the viewers into one viewer

 ## Mission 3